redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 8. <strong>Log into interactive mode and create a new Azure storage account using the AZ CLI</strong>

  * Make the storage account use Standard Locally Rundandant Storage
- * Create the storage account in the resource group you previously created
+ * Create the storage account in the resource group you previously identified
  * Create a blob container within this storage account

  ![azinteractive](./images/azinteractive.png)

 <hr>
-9. <strong>Verify you have now created the resource group and storage account in the portal</strong>
+9. <strong>Verify you have now created the storage account in the portal</strong>

  * If not done so already, visit ``https://portal.azure.com``